Planning Stampede 2026?

 For concerts on the actual Stampede grounds, the music venues are:

-All are free to get into!
-(You’ll have had to pay park admission though).
+All are free to get in!
+(Not including park admission).

-The price to get in will range from free to hundreds of dollars depending on the artist headlining that day and what time you show up.
+Entry prices can range from free to hundreds of dollars, depending on the headliner and what time you arrive.
 Plan ahead if there is someone specific you’d like to see.
-Also, the line-ups are variable, they may be long or none at all.
+Also, the lineups can vary from a quick walk-in to a long wait.
 All tents are 18+ venues and ID is required.

 Tickets are required for Cowboys Festival tent concerts.
-The Cowboys Music Festival Tent has moved this year to the west side of downtown to Cowboys Park (previously Millennium Park).
+The Cowboys Music Festival Tent has relocated this year to the west side of downtown, at Cowboys Park (formerly Millennium Park).

 🔞 Must be 18+ to enter